 4. Twisted Barley Brewing

-Twisted Barley Brewing is a new micro brewhouse located in Jasper, Alabama.
+I had a great night out at Twisted Barley Brewing, a micro brewhouse located in Jasper, Alabama.

-Set in a warm, friendly environment, it’s a great place to socialise, make new friends and try one (or several) of the 13 beers which they have on tap.
+Set in a warm, friendly environment, it’s a great place to socialize, make new friends and try one (or several) of the 13 beers which they have on tap.